ga-wdi-curriculum/js-scope/scope.md

 # TO DO
 * Insert notes on why global variables are not a good thing.
+* Has hoisting been covered previously?

 # Scope

 ## Learning Objectives

-- Define 'scope' in the context of programming.
+- Define 'scope' in the context of programming
-- Describe the rules of scope in Javascript.
+- Describe the rules of scope in Javascript
-- Give an example of a function declaration and a function expression.
+- Give an example of a function declaration and a function expression
-- Describe the impact of hoisting on variable scope.
+- Describe the impact of hoisting on variable scope
-- Describe the purpose of `use strict`.
+- Describe the purpose of `use strict`

 ## Why Scope?
 Why Now?